 Tuesday, November 6, 2018 by

-As announced previously and , the Museum received a grant from the National Endowment for the Humanities to digitize and catalog manuscripts, typescripts, actors’ sides, sheet music, and orchestrations from the Edward B. Marks Music Co.
+As announced previously here and here, the Museum received a grant from the National Endowment for the Humanities to digitize and catalog manuscripts, typescripts, actors’ sides, sheet music, and orchestrations from the Edward B. Marks Music Co.
 Collection on George M. Cohan.
-This work is well under way, with over 400 objects and nearly 15,000 images now available on the .
+This work is well under way, with over 400 objects and nearly 15,000 images now available on the Collections Portal.

 The Museum’s estimated 750,000 objects comprise an enormous variety of types, including books, costumes and costume accessories, currency, drawings, ephemera, furniture, maps, paintings, photographs, sculpture, silverwork, and toys, to name just a few.
 The Museum uses the Cataloging Cultural Objects metadata standard to describe the objects from its varied and vast collections, and employs controlled vocabulary primarily from the Art & Architecture Thesaurus (AAT) to express what the object is, and how it was made.